rikimaru0345/Ceras/README.md

 - Very fast serialization, very small binary output
 - *Full* support for circular references (including object caching)
 - *Full* support for polymorphism / inheritance / interfaces
+- Can serialize objects into parts as "ExtenalObjects" (very useful for usage as a micro database)

 #### Other Features
 - Serializes public fields, optionally also private ones (you can even filter fields on a case-by-case basis)